WhatsApp/erlt/doc/05_structs.md

     R#{ x := X }.
 ```

-But it is not possible (for now) to express a generic update for an open record:
+But it is not possible (for now) to express a generic update for an open structs:

 ```erlang
 %% Does not work